theterg/pyoctopart/README.md

 A simple Python client frontend to the Octopart public REST API.

-For detailed API documentation, refer to the [Octopart APIv2 documentation](https://octopart.com/api/docs/v2/rest-api)
+For detailed API documentation, refer to the [Octopart APIv3 documentation](https://octopart.com/api/docs/v3/rest-api)

-This is a fork of [Joe Baker](https://github.com/jbaker0428/Python-Octopart-API)'s work, and this fork is *incompatible* with Python 2 distributions!
+This is a fork of [guyzmo](https://github.com/guyzmo/pyoctopart)'s work, which is in turn a fork of [Joe Baker](https://github.com/jbaker0428/Python-Octopart-API)'s work.

-You'll find the sources of this project over https://github.com/guyzmo/pyoctopart
+This fork should be compatible with both python 2 and python 3, at least that is the aim.

 ## Usage